UnGuZartex/Blockr/Documentation/RUNNING.md

 To run the application, another jar dependency is needed.
 This is the ImageLibrary.
-This is necessary for using Images.
-This library preloads the images instead of loading them at each paint.
+This gives the possibility to preload the needed images at the start of the project and creating an image library out of it.
+This allows not having to think about image loading in each separate gameworld and flexible, custom image changes at runtime (if needed).

 Use following command to run: